KyleRego/KyleRego.github.io/collections/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 We will see what this means later.

 It is a good idea to define any constant values at the beginning of the program.
-We could instead replace every reference to `cursors_pushed_to_stack_per_shortcut` with the literal 10; this would be considered a magic number.
-By defining the value in one place and referencing it with a variable, if we have to change that value, we avoid having to make changes to many places in the code.
+We could replace every reference to `cursors_pushed_to_stack_per_shortcut` with the integer literal 10 but this would be considered a magic number.

+There are a few reasons why it's better to not have magic numbers.
+By defining something in one place and referencing the definition everywhere else, if we have to change it, we avoid having to make changes to many places in the code.
+The association of a name to the value also helps us remember what the value is.

 ## Registering the actions